openstack/performance-docs/doc/source/test_results/reliability/index.rst

 :Abstract:
   This document describes an abstract methodology for OpenStack cluster high-availability testing and analysis.
 OpenStack data plane testing at this moment is out of scope but will be described in future.
+All tests have been performed regarding :ref:`reliability_testing`

 :Conventions: